 Choripán con chimichurri is one of the best sandwiches ever!
 Uruguayan or Argentinian street food at its best!

 Choripán con chimichurri - isn't that a wonderful name?
 It just fills your mouth with all those ch-s and r-s, love it!
-And what I love best is the way this choripán taste.
+And what I love best is the way this choripán tastes.
 Amazing!
 Top of the list when it comes to sandwiches.

 What is Choripán?